springfall2008/batpred/docs/predbat-plan-card.md

 If [Predbat expert mode](customisation.md#expert-mode) is turned on then a number of additional controls and switches are made available in Home Assistant.

-If **switch.plan_debug** is then turned on then the Predbat plan shows additional 'debugging' information for the import and export rate columns.
+If **switch.predbat_plan_debug** is then turned on then the Predbat plan shows additional 'debugging' information for the import and export rate columns.

 The Predbat plan will now look like this with plan_debug turned on: